 Human psychology makes us inherently poor estimators.
 Teams consistently fall victim to:

-• Anchoring effect: Being influenced by initial numbers suggested in planning.
+- Anchoring effect: Being influenced by the initial numbers suggested in planning.

 3. Neglecting Unplanned Work